johannesnoordanus/image2gcode/README.md

 options:
-  -h, --help            show this help message and exit -showimage            show b&w converted image -pixelsize default '0.1'mm
+  -h, --help            show this help message and exit --showimage           show b&w converted image --pixelsize <default:0.1>
-                        pixel size in mm (XY-axis): each image pixel is drawn this size -speed default '800'mm/min
+                        pixel size in mm (XY-axis): each image pixel is drawn this size --speed <default:800>
                         draw speed in mm/min
-  -power default '300' (of 1000)
+  --power <default:300>
-                        maximum laser power while drawing, as a rule of thumb set to 1/3 of the machine maximum
+                        maximum laser power while drawing (as a rule of thumb set to 1/3 of the machine maximum) -V, --version         show version number and exit

 ```